 Ryan also studied atmospheric science in graduate school at the State University of New York at Albany.
 His weathercasts have been recognized by the American Meteorological Society with their Seal of Approval.
 In 2016 he was awarded an Emmy for his forecasts.

-During his tenure at NBC Connecticut Ryan has covered many of the state's biggest storms including tropical storm Irene, hurricane Sandy, the October snowstorm, the Blizzard of 2013 and the Springfield tornado.
+During his tenure at NBC Connecticut Ryan has covered many of the state's biggest storms including Tropical Storm Irene, Hurricane Sandy, the October snowstorm, the Blizzard of 2013 and the Springfield tornado.